Doctoral school Oncology : Biology, Medicine, Health

 - Return of reports

-- Appointment with your university library
+- 1st legal deposit - Appointment with the library of your university

-- PV of the defense
+- Defense PV

 - – Defense –

 - 2nd legal deposit - Appointment with the library of your university

 In addition, Paris-Sud University also has a monitoring procedure in place via Interceptum.